Earning Continuing Education

-You may attend a program that has been approved for CE by CBDM in advance (a program with “prior approval”), or you may submit a program you have already attended that you feel may qualify for CE based on CBDM guidelines for program length, content, etc.
+You may attend a program that has been Prior Approved for CE by CBDM, or you may submit a program you have already attended that you feel may qualify for CE based on CBDM guidelines for program length, content, etc.

-Examples of prior-approved programs include the ANFP Annual Meeting and ANFP Chapter meetings (provided that chapter meeting planners have completed the prior approval process in advance with CBDM).
-Planners of industry-related meetings may request prior approval from CBDM and can confirm to you whether a meeting is CBDM-approved for CE.
-ANFP Food Protection Connection articles, Nutrition Connection articles, most ANFP online courses, and some ANFP books are also prior-approved for CE, and their descriptions will indicate this.
+Examples of Prior-Approved programs include the ANFP Annual Meeting and ANFP Chapter meetings, provided that chapter meeting planners have completed the Prior Approval process in advance with CBDM.
+Planners of industry-related meetings may request prior approval from CBDM and can confirm to you whether a meeting is CBDM Prior Approved for CE.
+ANFP Food Protection Connection articles, Nutrition Connection articles, most ANFP online courses, and some ANFP books are also Prior Approved for CE, and their descriptions will indicate this.